Evyatarhac/qa-home-assignment.magmadevs/automation/README.md

 This automation suite is implemented in Python using pytest and the requests library.

-## Why we chose to automate only endpoints 1, 2, 6 and 3
+## Why I chose to automate only endpoints 1, 2, 3 and 6

 Given the time constraints and based on a risk‑based testing strategy, I decided to automate only the following cases: